tenioe/open-weather-api/README.md

 1. Sprints are documented.
 2. Each feature has a test case.
 3. Framework has been reviewed by stakeholders.
-4. Kanban accurately represnets our project state.
+4. Scrum board accurately represents our project state.
 5. Test cases exit for each feature.

 ### Sprint 0